 The language sciences have thoroughly explored the former, called “first words,” but they’ve paid surprisingly little attention to the latter, called “last words,” and certainly not treated them together.
 Until now.

-To get a sense of my approach, read two pieces that I wrote for The Atlantic here and here
+For a taste of my approach, read two pieces that I wrote for The Atlantic here and here.

-My book, Babel No More: The Search for the World's Most Extraordinary Language Learners, is a story about looking for something – and a someone – which may or may not exist, and it's a story about how to make that something and someone meaningful.
+Babel No More: The Search for the World's Most Extraordinary Language Learners is a story about looking for something – and a someone – which may or may not exist.
+It's also a story about how to make that something and someone meaningful.

 The "something" is the ability to speak a lot of languages and learn them very easily, and the "someone" is the most lingual person in the world.
-(Who does exist, by the way – more about that, in a bit).
+(Who does exist, by the way – more about that in the book).
 I've tried to make him (and people like him) meaningful to science, and to people who don't speak a lot of languages.
 People, that is, like me.
-I've studied Spanish and Mandarin and had some proficiency in the past, but I use mostly English now; I call myself a monolingual with benefits.
+I've studied Spanish and Mandarin, which I used to speak; now I use Dutch every day.

 Um… is about how you really speak, and why it’s normal for your casual, everyday speaking to be filled with verbal blunders – about one every ten words.
 Why do they happen?
 Why can’t we control them?
 What can you tell about the people who make them?